 Short sale banks have guidelines set by investors.
 These guidelines spell out how a bank can handle approval of fees on a short sale.
 Some guidelines prohibit credits to the buyer, and some guidelines have a limit on the percentage paid to the buyer.

-When a negotiator who is unfamiliar with a closing statement sees a credit noted to the buyer, often this person will demand that the fee be removed.
+When a negotiator who is unfamiliar with a closing statement sees a credit noted to the buyer, often this person will demand that the fee is removed.
 It is difficult to get some people to understand that the fee already is removed as a debit.
 They can see this in black and white, right in front of their faces, but it doesn't register upstairs.
 They know only that the seller cannot give the buyer a credit.

 An escrow officer or closing agent is not allowed to alter a closing statement.
 The fees must be shown as prescribed by federal law.
 Fees can't be shuffled around to suit the whim of a short sale negotiator.